 If you take to the road in summer, make sure your vehicle is well-maintained and the tyres are inflated to the correct air pressure.
 Driving efficiently can make a big difference to fuel consumption, while keeping up with maintenance can pay off: on a medium-sized car, this can cut up to 1.5 tonnes of carbon dioxide emissions per year compared with a poorly maintained vehicle.
 If you're renting a vehicle, choose the smallest one that suits your needs to minimise fuel consumption.

-If you decide to take in the great outdoors and go camping and bushwalking consider using the 'leave no trace' philosophy: take your rubbish home and use bio-degradable soap (or none at all) for cleaning up.
+If you decide to go camping and bushwalking use the 'leave no trace' philosophy: take your rubbish home and use bio-degradable soap (or none at all) for cleaning up.
 Before heading away, check electrical appliances like microwaves, kettles, televisions, home entertainment systems and gaming consoles are turned off at the wall so they're not drawing electricity while on standby.
-For example, when the least efficient game console is left on 24 hours a day in active or idle mode, it can use as much electricity as two new fridges.

 If you're going away for an extended period and want to save energy by turning off your storage hot water heater (electric, gas or solar), ensure you follow these important safety steps when you turn it back on.